sensible-hq/sensible-api-py/README.md

 Get extraction results by using a webhook or calling the Wait For method.

-For the schema for the results of an extraction request,  see [Extract data from a document](https://docs.sensible.so/reference/extract-data-from-a-document) and expand the 200 responses in the middle pane and the right pane to see the model and an example, respectively.
+For the extraction results schema,  see [Extract data from a document](https://docs.sensible.so/reference/extract-data-from-a-document) and expand the 200 responses in the middle pane and the right pane to see the model and an example, respectively.

 ### Example: Extract from PDFs in directory and output an Excel file